mattermost/mattermost-test-management/data/test-cases/desktop-app--native-specific-/multi-window/opening-threads-in-new-windows.md

 steps_hashed: null
 ---

-Example Plugins to be opened in new Window.

-**Step 1: Open Playbook Run in a new window**
+**Step 1: Open thread in a new window from the RHS**

 1. Open the Mattermost desktop app.
-2. Start a Playbook Run.
+2. Open a channel and click on a thread to open it in the RHS.
-3. In the RHS, click on the "three dots" menu.
+3. Click on the "three dots" menu in the RHS header.
 4. Select "Open in New Window".

 **Expected**

-A new window should open with the Playbook Run's content.
+A new window should open with the selected thread's content.
+The window should have the title "Thread: {Channel name} - {Team name}".

-**Step 2: Open Copilot in a new window**
+**Step 2: Open thread in a new window from the Threads view**

 1. Open the Mattermost desktop app.
-2. Open Copilot in the RHS.
+2. Click on the "Threads" button in the left sidebar.
-3. Click on the "three dots" menu.
+3. Click on the "three dots" menu next to a thread.
 4. Select "Open in New Window".

 **Expected**

-A new window should open with the Copilot content.
+A new window should open with the selected thread's content.
+The window should have the title "Thread: {Channel name} - {Team name}".